How to Understand Medicare: Logically Explained by an Analyst

 Remaining Clueless Can Cause Irreversible Penalties

-Later, they discovered the unexpected doctor bills that were not covered.
-They also found out too late about the irreversible penalties imposed for not starting drug coverage in time.
+They even had unexpected doctor bills that were not covered.
+And they found out too late about the irreversible penalties imposed for not starting a creditable prescription drug coverage in time.
 I’ll get into those details in this article.

-Many people tend to remain clueless.
-You’re already ahead of them since you are showing an interest by reading this article.
-I won’t let you down.
+You're ahead of those who remain clueless since you are showing interest in reading this article.
+I won't let you down.

 So, You’ll Soon Be 65

 Everyone has different needs based on how healthy or unhealthy they may be, and differing financial situations as well.
-For that reason I can't tell you specifics with what to do.
-But I will tell you what I learned through my own research and decision-making to get the most out of Medicare.
+For that reason, I can't tell you specifics about what to do.
+But I will tell you what I learned through my research and decision-making to get the most out of Medicare.